Grammar » 45 » Asking for something to be done

 -qu- is an affix used to express the idea of wanting, asking or telling someone else to do something.
 It is folllowed by a transitive verb ending.

-aniqujanga He/she asks him/her to leave.
+aniqujanga He asks him/her to leave.

-isiquguk Tell him/her to come in.
+qaiquguk Tell him/her to come.

-uqaalaquviuk?
+uqaluquviuk?
 Do you want him/her to call you?

 ...or, a little more complex:

-Uvannut uqaalaqujunnaqqiuk?
+Uvannut uqaluqujunnaqpiuk?

 Can you have him/her call me?